pivotal-cf/docs-build-service/installing.md

     ```

    **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided
    will be added to the list of the available CA on these images.
-To do this, the duffle command must be provided
+To do this, the parameters file or duffle install command (in case one would like to avoid using the `parameters.json`) must be provided
    with the credentials for the image registry

 1) Relocate the images from the extracted bundle into an internal Image Registry